Tax Rates 2019-2020 Year (Residents)

-The above tables do not include Medicare Levy or the effect of any Low Income Tax Offset (“LITO”).
+The above tables do not include Medicare Levy or the effect of the Low Income Tax Offset (“LITO”) or LMITO.
 Medicare Levy is applied on a progressive basis if eligible private health insurance cover is not maintained.
 There are low income and other full or partial Medicare exemptions available.
 A Medicare Levy Surcharge may also be applicable.
 A proposed increase in the basic medicare levy has been abandoned – see notes below.

 What’s new in 2019-20?

 Foreign residents’ capital gains tax – grandfathered properties come into the net

 The 2017 budget measure to deny access to foreign and temporary tax residents to the CGT main residence exemption from 7:30PM (AEST) on 9 May 2017 excludes properties held prior to this date until 30 June 2019.

 A Budget 2019 announced measure increases the LMITO values from the 2018-19 year through to 2021-22.
 The LMITO base amount will increase from $200 to $255; the maximum amount will increase from $530 to $1080.
 Revised income tests also apply.

 LMITO 2018-19 to 2021-22 (legislation passed 4 July 2019)

 |$37,001 to $48,000||$255 plus 7.5 cents for each dollar over $37,000|

 |$90,001 to $126,000||$1,080 less 3 cents for each dollar over $90,000|

 The LMITO will be paid in arrears by inclusion in the tax assessment upon tax return lodgement after the end of the financial year.